Sloth Myths: 11 Things You Think You Know About Sloths

 Sloths are actually great moms: they have a lot of patience.

-Sloth myth 4 – Sloths will raid your crops.
+Myth 4 – Sloths will raid your crops.

 This is a common complaint about many different species, and a lot of wild animals do raid crops – but we shouldn’t expect anything else when we are using the habitats of these animals for agriculture!